dbloisi/univr_turtle/README.md

 # univr_turtle<br>ROS turtlesim based example

-This file is part of hello_ros and it is distributed under the terms of the GNU Lesser General Public License (Lesser GPL)
+This file is part of univr_turtle and it is distributed under the terms of the GNU Lesser General Public License (Lesser GPL)

 univr_turtle is included in the material of the course (in italian)<br>